2020 Pennsylvania Election Overview

 Candidate Favorability Ratings in Pennsylvania

 Another issue for President Trump in Pennsylvania is that he is personally unpopular.
 No presidential candidate since 1996 has won Pennsylvania with negative personal ratings except for Trump in 2016, but this was the only race during that time period where both candidates had negative personal ratings.
 In 2016, the proportion of voters who had an unfavorable view of both candidates was extraordinarily high (16%) compared to the 2012 election when it was only three percent (Yost, Redman, and Thompson 2017).
-Currently, nine percent of voters have an unfavorable opinion of both candidates.
+Currently, seven percent of voters have an unfavorable opinion of both candidates.

 Table 3: Favorability Ratings of Presidential Candidates in Pennsylvania, 1996 - 2020